 Understanding product positioning is crucial unless you want to end up on your SaaS stage without an audience or recognition.
 This helps you resonate with the right target audience and differentiate yourself from competitors.

 When you understand your product and brand positioning, it becomes easier to express your brand correctly.
 According to Gitnux, 45% of a brand’s presence comes from its actions and presentation strategy.
-To do this well, you must know your SaaS band who it is speaking to.
+To do this well, you must know your SaaS brand and who it is speaking to.

 For example, Canva has successfully established itself as an accessible design platform for non-designers.
-Its user-friendly features and affordability have attracted over 100 million users to the brand.
+Its user-friendly features and affordability have attracted over 100 million users.

 Here’s how you can do it:

-- Define your Unique Selling Proposition (USP): Articulate “why” your brand exists, who it serves, what makes your product unique, and why customers should choose from you.
+- Define your Unique Selling Proposition (USP): Articulate why your brand exists, who it serves, what makes your product unique, and why customers should choose you.

-- Conduct thorough market research: You can devise information only after collecting audience data and market insights.
+- Conduct thorough market research: You can devise effective messaging only after collecting audience data and market insights.
 Gather insights from customer interviews and surveys to understand what your audience is looking for.

-- Refine your messaging: Once you understand who and what you are speaking to, craft targeted messaging that speaks directly to your audience and refine them with the changing needs.
+- Refine your messaging: Once you understand who and what you are speaking to, craft targeted messaging that speaks directly to your audience and refine it as needs change.

 #3.
 Aligning Pricing Strategy with Demand Generation

 Neil Patel, a well-known marketer and entrepreneur, once said, “Don’t optimize for conversions; optimize for revenue.”
-This perspective emphasizes the importance of focusing on strategies that drive long-term profitability rather than immediate sales.
+This perspective emphasizes focusing on strategies that drive long-term profitability rather than immediate sales.

 For example, Zoom’s freemium model allowed its explosive growth.
-In 2020, Zoom reported over 300 million daily meeting participants, mainly due to its pricing strategy.
+In 2020, Zoom reported over 300 million daily meeting participants, driven largely by its accessible pricing strategy.

 Here’s how you can do it: